thiagoa/notes/Windows.md

 Disable any startup apps not needed

-- Settings -> Time & language -> Language & Region
-  - Windows display language -> English (United States)
-    - If you can't select English, uninstall English and install it fully with the language pack
-    - English makes it easier to troubleshoot on the web
 - `Windows + R` -> type "control keyboard" and `Enter`
   - Set "Repeat delay" and "Repeat rate" to max (i.e., short / fast)
 - Settings -> System -> Multitasking -> Desktops